wlav/cppyy/doc/source/installation.rst

  $ export CLING_STANDARD_PCH=/full/path/to/target/location/for/PCH/allDict.cxx.pch

-Or disable it completely by setting that evnar to "none".
+Or disable it completely by setting that envar to "none".

 .. _`PyPI`: https://pypi.python.org/pypi/cppyy/